grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

   whereas `otelcol.connector.spanmetrics` requires `routing_key = "service"`.
 * Therefore, it is not possible to use the same load balancer for both tail sampling and span metrics.
 * Two different sets of load balancers have to be set up:
-  * One set of `otelcol.exporter.loadbalancing` with `routing_key = "traceID"`, sending spans to Agents doing tail sampling and no span metrics.
+  * One set of `otelcol.exporter.loadbalancing` with `routing_key = "traceID"`, sending spans to Agents which doing tail sampling and no span metrics.
   * Another set of `otelcol.exporter.loadbalancing` with `routing_key = "service"`, sending spans to Agents doing span metrics and no service graphs.
 * Unfortunately, this can also lead to side effects.
 For example, if `otelcol.connector.spanmetrics` is configured to generate exemplars, the tail sampling Agents might drop the trace which the exemplar points to.
 There is no coordination between the tail sampling Agents and